 Corina Stan grew up in Romania, studied in Germany, France, and the US, and taught for several years in the Netherlands.
 Trained as a comparatist, she works at the intersection of literature and the arts, with interests in continental philosophy and the sociology of intellectuals.

-Her first book project, The Art of Distances or, A Morality for the Everyday, identifies an insistent preoccupation with interpersonal distance in a strand of twentieth-century European and Anglophone literature, most notably in the work of George Orwell, Paul Morand, Elias Canetti, Iris Murdoch, Walter Benjamin, Annie Ernaux, Günter Grass, Damon Galgut, and others.
+Her first book, The Art of Distances (Northwestern University Press, 2018), identifies an insistent preoccupation with interpersonal distance in a strand of twentieth-century European and Anglophone literature, most notably in the work of George Orwell, Paul Morand, Elias Canetti, Iris Murdoch, Walter Benjamin, Annie Ernaux, Günter Grass, Damon Galgut, and others.
 In the problematic of distance – in the varied approaches these writers have taken to establishing the grammars, idioms, imaginaries and ethics of proximity, immersion, identification, hesitation with which we might engage one another, particularly in moments of social disruption and historical crisis – she reads an original reflection on the question of the ethical life, a nuanced and often moving contribution to the rethinking of community in the course of the past century.

 Previously at Duke, she taught courses in the Literature Program (Living with Others, Honors Thesis), the Thompson Writing Program (Stories from the Other Europe), and Women’s Studies (Upsetting Boundaries).
-In the English Department, she teaches Political Drama, Comparative Modernisms across the Arts, Community and Migration (cross-listed in Literature and Ethics), The Temptation of Innocence: Children in Literature and Film.
+In the English Department, she teaches Political Drama, Comparative Modernisms across the Arts, Community and Migration (cross-listed in Literature and Ethics), Nobel Literature, Theory and the Contemporary World and Culture, Civilization, World (Literature).

-In 2016-2017, she is convening, with Toril Moi, the seminar “The Other” sponsored by the Franklin Humanities Institute and the Center for Philosophy, Arts, and Literature.
+In 2016-2017, she convened, with Toril Moi, the seminar “The Other” sponsored by the Franklin Humanities Institute and the Center for Philosophy, Arts, and Literature.